Texting While Driving & Car Accidents in Washington, DC

 The Rights of Injured Distracted Driving Victims

 Because texting while driving is dangerous, careless, unlawful, and an act that a driver should know places others at an increased risk for injury, motorists who cause accidents because they were texting should be held accountable for their wrongful acts and liable for the damages they cause to others.
 If you, your loved one, or someone you care about has been injured in a car accident or auto accident that you believe was caused by a driver who was texting or distracted, you have every legal right to pursue a recovery of your losses.
-Learn more about your potential claim and how our firm’s Washington, DC car accident attorneys can be of assistance by contacting Chaikin, Sherman, Cammarata & Siegel, P.C. today.
+Learn more about your potential claim and how our firm’s Washington, DC car accident attorneys can be of assistance by contacting Chaikin, Sherman, Cammarata & Siegel, P.C. today for a free consultation.